oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank the following people for their contributions and reviews of this specification: Kamron Batmanghelich, Sofia Desenberg, Meghna Dubey, George Fletcher, Pieter Kasselman, Kai Lehmann, Dean H. Saxe, Filip Skokan.
+The authors would like to thank the following people for their contributions and reviews of this specification: Kamron Batmanghelich, Sofia Desenberg, Meghna Dubey, George Fletcher, Bingrong He, Pieter Kasselman, Kai Lehmann, Dean H. Saxe, Filip Skokan, Phil Whipps.

 # Document History
 {:numbered="false"}